-To the Company's knowledge, the following table sets forth information regarding the beneficial ownership of our common stock as of April 7, 2005:
+To the Company's knowledge, the following table sets forth information regarding the beneficial ownership of our Class A common stock and Class B common stock as of April 7, 2006:

-- each person (or group of affiliated persons) who is known by us to own beneficially more than 5% of the outstanding shares of our common stock; - each of our directors and nominees for director who owns our common stock; - each of our executive officers listed in the "Summary Compensation Table" who owns our common stock; and - all of our directors, nominees for director and executive officers as a group.
+- each person (or group of affiliated persons) who is known by us to own beneficially more than 5% of the outstanding shares of our Class A common stock or Class B common stock; - each of our directors and nominees for director who owns our Class A common stock or Class B common stock; - each of our executive officers listed in the "Summary Compensation Table" who owns our Class A common stock or Class B common stock; and - all of our directors, nominees for director and executive officers as a group.

-Percentage of beneficial ownership is based on 35,149,311 shares of common stock outstanding as of April 7, 2005.
+Percentage of beneficial ownership is based on 11,665,716 shares of our Class A common stock and 26,606,038 shares of our Class B common stock outstanding as of April 7, 2006.
 This percentage excludes the shares of Class B common stock issuable upon conversion of the preferred stock.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of April 7, 2005, are deemed outstanding.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of April 7, 2006, are deemed outstanding.
 These shares are not, however, deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as otherwise noted below, the address for each beneficial owner listed below is c/o Marchex, Inc., 413 Pine Street, Suite 500, Seattle, Washington 98101.